KevinJDurant/OpenTorrentSite/README.md

 ## FAQ
 1. My seeders/leechers are always 0?
 Your hosting provider is blocking UDP requests.
 2. I can't upload .torrent files?
 Create a torrents folder in the root directory.
 Also make sure you have adequate MySQL and Disk rights.
+3. How do I make myself Administrator?
+Navigate to the `users` table in MySQL and set your `uploaderstatus` to `99`

 ## Current features:
 - [x] User Register and Login.